How We Behave

 Through our achievement APP ‘Marvellous Me’, children are awarded badges and awards point to their own account which are shared and celebrated with parents and carers.
 Many pupil leadership opportunities are developing rapidly in school and our charter in every classroom agreed by the pupils in our care is the school’s core promise to our children that we continue to nurture and develop their wellbeing, mental health and citizenship.

-An updated copy of the behavioural statement of principles 2017, is located on the Parents page ‘policies and procedures’ tile alongside the positive behavioural policy.
+An updated copy of the behavioural statement of principles, is located on the Parents page ‘policies and procedures’ tile alongside the positive behavioural policy.

 Incorporating the online tool Marvellous Me, the school actively promotes children’s well being and achievement.

-Each child has a positive mentoring book and a Marvellous Me account to share their achievements.
+Each child has a Marvellous Me account to share their achievements.

 - to raise standards for all